gquelch/Nuke-Public-Scripts/README.md

 **GQ_ABCTypeCheck(ABCDict)**

-The other thing you will have to do which is studio specific is sort through the returned ABC files to seperate our Geo caches from Camera caches
+The other thing you will have to do which is studio specific is sort through the returned ABC files to separate our Geo caches from Camera caches

 This is important because both require a different node to be created in Nuke, again, this is down to how your own studio deals with file naming